Change is the law, AI is the catalyst

 […] Change is inevitable, particularly in such a revolutionary moment as ours.
 Since you are on your own, it is up to you to foresee the changes going on right now in your profession.
 You must adapt your Life’s Task to these circumstances.
 You do not hold on to past ways of doing things, because that will ensure you will fall behind and suffer for it.
 You are flexible and always looking to adapt.
 If change is forced upon you, you must resist the temptation to overreact or feel sorry for yourself.

+I’m all in.
 With AI, I finish what I start.
-Write tests I used to skip.
-Debug in minutes, not hours.
+I write tests I used to skip.
+I debug in minutes, not hours.
 I’ve ported entire libraries to other languages.
-And vibe-code tools in an afternoon.
+And I vibe-code tools in an afternoon.

 But adapting doesn’t mean abandoning what you know.
 Greene continues: